-Line colours on Figure 2-7 represent the level of risk from highest risk to lowest risk respectively: red, orange, yellow, green, and blue.
+Line colours on Figure 2-12 represent the level of risk from highest risk to lowest risk respectively: red, orange, yellow, green, and blue.

-The safety and environment risk costs from corrosion of steel members of the tower structures are approximately \$725,000 per year.
-This figure will increase over time as the assets continue to deteriorate.
+The risk costs from corrosion of steel members of the structures is \$350,000 per year, predominantly related to environmental risk (bushfire) This figure is expected to increase over time as the assets continue to deteriorate.

-TransGrid's analysis concludes that the costs of mitigating the bushfire and safety risks is more than the benefit of avoiding those risks.
+TransGrid's analysis concludes that the costs of mitigating the bushfire risks is more than the benefit of avoiding those risks.
 After applying disproportionality factors to these costs, the bushfire risk is greater (i.e. Option 1 passes the ALARP test).
 Categorised as a reliability corrective action under the RIT-T, the proposed investment will enable TransGrid to continue to manage and operate this part of the network to a safety and risk mitigation level of ALARP.